How to Update Your Fitness Studio Pricing

 - Total amount of the sale

 - Percentage of total revenue for the pricing option

 - Quantity purchased

 - A breakdown of the cash and non-cash equivalent payment methods used

 Use the findings of this report to eliminate any low-performing or duplicate pricing options.
 The goal?
 Have fewer than 7 pricing options per service category.

-Next, consider your current capacity utilisation.
-If you’re a Mindbody customer, review Total Capacity Utilisation on the Schedule screen.
+Next, consider your current capacity utilization.
+If you’re a Mindbody customer, review Total Capacity Utilization on the Schedule screen.
 This number measures the percentage of potential spots being used.